Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ### Overview of steps to get up and running

-1. Download the Bootware 1.2 executable.
+1. Download the Bootware 1.2 executable, `zbcli`.
 2. Run `zbcli install` to install the Bootware tools and artifacts
 3. Run `zbcli imager` to create and sign a Zymbit image file (zi image) of your current root file system as a backup.
 4. Run `zbcli update-config` to configure Partitions and Recovery strategy.
 For this Quickstart, we will setup A/B partitions.